digiti/styleguides/sharepoint.md

 Archive pages will be set up using a default SharePoint view, unless specifically requested not to do so.
 Update the existing "Archive" view (or create one if not available by default) & group the elements per year.
 In order to do so you first need to create a calculated field with the follwing formula ```=TEXT(YEAR(Published),"000")```.
 If the archive page will not contain much items over time or there is no date field defined, then you can leave the year field out of consideration.

+### Files
+When setting up a new portal use the following guides: Seperate words in a filename with dash. end the filename with versioning so when a second or third version of the portal will be made it's more clear wich version is the last. cfr: portal-1.0.js

 ### Cross Browser
 Always make sure your project looks fine using the following browsers:
 * IE 6 (only after specific request at the beginning of the project or during UAT)